rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.5.94 Order and transposition

 **ALT note: What do we do with order and transposition in an atomized, element-based environment?
 How do we frame this?
 I kept it as-is from the RBMS PS for now.
-I didn't do all of the numbering because I think we may end up re-working this section.**
+I didn't do all of the numbering because I think we may end up re-working this section**.

 <a name="0.5.94.1">0.5.94.1</a> Follow the conventions appropriate to the script of the material when determining the order in which to transcribe information.
 For materials in roman script, this will generally mean proceeding from left to right and from top to bottom when transcribing information.